 A schematic providing a general approach for consideration of IMC 0375 implementation can be found in Figure 1.
 The DRP Director will recommend establishing an IMC 0375 Coordination Panel to the Regional Administrator, if warranted.
 The Regional Administrator will decide if a Panel is to be implemented.
 The Regional Administrator selects the Chairman of the Panel and establishes the Panel’s composition and responsibilities.
 The Regional Administrator will issue a Panel Charter including purpose and objectives of the Panel, Panel membership, and quorum requirements.
 The Panel will typically consist of the following individuals, or those in similar positions:

+Director or Deputy Director, DRP or Division of Reactor Safety (DRS) (Chairman)

 Director or Deputy Director, NRR/DORL (Vice Chairman)